Cal Poly Humboldt

 Stress-free & as-advertised cloud storage

 “We were getting irritated,” remembers Webb.
 “Then we started hearing about Backblaze.”
-As a proof of concept, the Cal Poly Humboldt team bought 40TB of Backblaze B2 storage to replace their file server backup.
+As a proof of concept, the Cal Poly Humboldt team bought 40TB of Backblaze B2 Cloud Storage to replace their file server backup.
 It worked so well that as soon as their three-year Wasabi contract ended, they immediately moved 110TB of enterprise data into Backblaze.

-1. Most ancient: Long-term archives for compliance purposes
+1. Most ancient: Long-term archives for compliance purposes.

-2. Most recent: Previous week’s VM backups for disaster recovery purposes
+2. Most recent: Previous week’s VM backups for disaster recovery purposes.

 A lot of times with cloud providers you underestimate the cost or learn something you wish you had known before you signed up.
 Backblaze has been as advertised; we haven’t seen any surprises.